 Some years there are drive through only nights where visitors can take in Winterhaven from the comfort of their car.
 This night usually takes place December 26th, but double check the website.

 And lastly, our favorite way to see Winterhaven.
 By foot.
 The majority of visitors experience Winterhaven on foot.
-That is our preferred way to visit the neighborhood because it allows us time to really take in the houses and decorations.
-Plus, we have the option to spending all the time we want to engage in the interactive and to engage in some of the interactive decorations that we encounter.
+That is our preferred way to visit the neighborhood because it allows us time to really take in the houses and Christmas decorations.
+Plus, we have the option to spending all the time we want to engage in some of the interactive decorations that we encounter.

 Walking is a great way to take everything in!